Here’s a 6-part outline to create a mini marketing plan.

 - Product images: again, tell the story; show prototyping, let funders experience the backstory, and feel like they’re part of the innovations involved.

-- Make sure you have a copywriter to do your launch copy, including funding page itself, press releases, outreach email campaigns, social media updates, launch blog updates, etc. Funders/advocates will not support a campaign if the copy is not highly persuasive and engaging.
+- Make sure you have a copywriter to do your launch copy, including funding page itself, press releases, outreach email campaigns, social media updates, launch blog updates, etc. Advocates will not support a campaign if the copy is not highly persuasive and engaging.
 If you’re not a designer you would never think of designing the logo yourself.
 Well, copy is far more important than the logo!

 - Storyboard your entire launch process.
 Reveal the ups and downs.
 Identify your key customer profiles (personas or Avatars) and speak to their specific interests.